h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 Prec-Recall is a complementary tool to ROC curves, especially when the dataset has a significant skew.
 The Prec-Recall curve plots the precision or positive predictive value (y-axis) versus sensitivity or true positive rate (x-axis) for every possible classification threshold.
 At a high level, we can think of precision as a measure of exactness or quality of the results while recall as a measure of completeness or quantity of the results obtained by the model.
 Prec-Recall measures the relevance of the results obtained by the model.

-The Prec-Recall plot below shows the Precision-Recall curve on validation data along with the best Accuracy, FCC, and F1 values.
+The Prec-Recall plot below shows the Precision-Recall curve on validation data along with the best Accuracy, MCC, and F1 values.
 The area under this curve is called AUCPR.

 ![experiment-results-prec-recall-graph](assets/experiment-results-prec-recall-graph.jpg)

 Similarly to the ROC curve, when we take a look at the area under the curve of the Prec-Recall Curve of AUCPR we get a value of .7960.
-This tells us that the model brings forth relevant results or those cases of the passengers that survived 79.60% of the time.
+This tells us that the model brings forth relevant results or those cases of the passengers that survived with an accuracy of 79.60%.

 Learn more about the Prec-Curve Curve on [Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus: Prec-Recall](https://h2oai.github.io/tutorials/machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus/#8).

 4\.
 Cumulative Lift Chart

 Lift can help us answer the question of how much better one can expect to do with the predictive model compared to a random model(or no model).
-Lift is a measure of the effectiveness of a predictive model calculated as the ratio between the results obtained with a model and with a random model(or no model).
+Lift is a measure of the effectiveness of a predictive model calculated as the ratio between the results obtained with a model and with a random model (or no model).
 In other words, the ratio of gain% to the random expectation % at a given quantile.
-The random expectation of the xth quantile is x%[4].
+The random expectation of the xth quantile is x% [4].

 The Cumulative Lift chart shows lift stats on validation data.
 For example, “How many times more observations of the positive target class are in the top predicted 1%, 2%, 10%, etc. (cumulative) compared to selecting observations randomly?”
 By definition, the Lift at 100% is 1.0.